alsmith151/chipseq_tutorial/README.md

 # Navigate to the cloned repo
 cd PATH_TO_REPO

-# Start the notebook server
+# Start the notebook server on the cluster
 echo 'Set jl port to 8002'; jupyter lab --port PORT_NUMBER --no-browser
 ```